ObiWanBonobi/Bone-Fracture-Detection/README.md

 <details><summary>Confusion Matrix bug :</summary>

 - The matrix was returning incorrectly.
+This was because my model was overfitting.
+When I changed my model, the confusion matrix returned correctly

 ![Image types](/data/images/confusion-matrix-bug.png)